Classifying Infinity Topoi via Weighted Limits: Background

 \subsection{Background on $\infty$-categories}

 \begin{notation}[$\infty$-categories] In working with $\infty$-categories, we will often work in the context of Jacob Lurie's book \cite{LurieHTT} -see there for more details.
 An $\infty$-category is by definition a quasi-category, i.e. a simplicial set satisfying the appropriate lifting property.
 We often will write objects (or 0-simplices) in an $\infty$-category by lower case letters, such as $x, y$.
 We call the 1-simplices of an $\infty$-category \emph{edges} or \emph{1-morphisms}.
 An edge is said to be an equivalence if and only if it represents an equivalence in the \emph{homotopy category} of an $\infty$-category (see \cite[Section 1.2.3]{LurieHTT} for the definition of the homotopy category).
-An $\infty$-category is called an $\infty$-groupoid, iff it each edge is invertible.
-In this case, the $\infty$-groupoids are precisely the Kan complexes by a theorem of Joyal (\cite{Joyal}). \end{notation} \begin{notation}[Morphisms in an $\infty$-category] Given two objects $x, y$ in an $\infty$-category $C$, we will write $Hom_{C}(x, y)$ for the space of maps between $x$ and $y$.
+An $\infty$-category is called an $\infty$-groupoid, iff each of its edges are invertible.
+In this case, the $\infty$-groupoids are precisely the Kan complexes by a theorem of Joyal (\cite{Joyal}). \end{notation} \begin{notation}[Morphisms in an $\infty$-category] Given an object $x$ in an $\infty$-category $C$, we will write $C_{/x}$ and $C^{/x}$ for the slice constructions of \cite[Proposition 1.2.9.2 and Definition 4.2.1.1]{LurieHTT}, respectively.
+We will write $C_{x/}$ and $C^{x/}$ for their dual coslice constructions.
+Given two objects $x, y$ in an $\infty$-category $C$, we will write $Hom_{C}(x, y)$ for the space of maps between $x$ and $y$.
 We will be working in a relatively model-independent manner, so it does not matter which of the (equivalent) models of mapping spaces from \cite[Section 1.2.2]{LurieHTT} we use.
 An \emph{equivalence of $\infty$-categories} is just an equivalence in Joyal's model structure for $\infty$-categories.
 That is, it induces an equivalence of homotopy categories, as well as induces weak equivalences of mapping spaces. \end{notation}

 \begin{notation}[Simplicial sets] We will write $X^{K}$ for the internal hom in simplicial sets.
 If $X$ is an $\infty$-category, then $X^{K}$ is also an $\infty$-category and we often write $Fun(K, X)$ to emphasize that this is the \emph{$\infty$-category of functors} from $K$ to $X$.
 We will write $Set_{\Delta}$ for the category of simplicial sets. \end{notation}